Statute-of-LimitationsIssues with the statute of limitations can be pivotal in tax cases.

-The IRS has 3 years after you file a tax return to audit you; but there are special rules that can extend the purgatory.
+The IRS has 3 years from the date you file a tax return to audit you, but there are special rules that can extend the purgatory period.

 First, the 3 years is doubled to 6, if more than 25% of your income is omitted.
-It’s doubled if you failed to disclose a foreign account.
+It’s doubled if you fail to disclose a foreign account.

 The IRS has no time limit if you haven’t filed a tax return for a that specific year.

-There’s also no time limit on fraud is the IRS’s greatest trump card.
+There’s also no time limit on fraud, which is the IRS’s greatest trump card.

 Refunds: If you pay estimated taxes or have excess withholding but fail to file a return, you generally only have two years (not three) to get it back.